daydream05/gatsby-theme-contentful-portfolio/README.md

 For this to work, you will need to have a Contentful account and the api keys for the space

-@TODO: Create an account and grab the api keys

 ### Content Model Structure

 Once you have created your contentful space, you will need to create a content model that matches this structure.

-If you don't want to do this manually, you can run this script.
-It will create a new space with the content model and populate them with content.

-If you're planning to add to this to an existing space, I would suggest doing it manually until I learn how to write a script that can do it.
+You would also need to have __1 content with all the fields populated.__

 #### Content Model